mookerzhou/wedding/index.md

 Layers!
 San Francisco and Berkeley can get chilly!
 We recommend bringing a jacket and a light sweater as appropriate.

+For the ceremony on Friday, dress code is dressy casual.
+For Saturday's picnic, dress code is casual.

 For any questions not covered, please contact [Buro](mailto:mookerji@gmail.com) and [Maggie](mailto:emmbeezee@gmail.com), or text us directly.